Azure/doAzureParallel/docs/20-package-management.md

 ## Installing Packages on Pool Creation

 Pool level packages support CRAN, GitHub and BioConductor packages.
 The packages are installed in a shared directory on the node.
 It is important to note that it is required to explicitly load any packages installed at the cluster level within the foreach loop.
-For example, if you installed xml2 on the cluster, you must explicityly load it before using it.
+For example, if you installed xml2 on the cluster, you must explicitly load it before using it.

 ```R
 foreach (i = 1:4) %dopar% {